-Document Title: Annual Report of Patient Experiences 2010/11 Report Author(s): Gary Bassett and Levi Sinden Lead Director: Sandra Adams Contact Details: gary.bassett@lond-amb.nhs.uk Why is this coming to the Trust Board?
-To advise the Trust Board about the activity within the patient experiences department during 2010/11 2.
-To comply with the Local Authority Social Services and National Health Service Complaints (England) Regulations 2009 This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group ☐ Learning from Experience Group☐ Other Recommendation for the Trust To receive assurance on the management and Board: governance arrangements of complaints and other patient experience activity within the LAS Evenutive Cummon:
+Document Title: Annual Banart of Patient Experiences 2010/11 Annual Report of Patient Experiences 2010/11 Report Author(s): Gary Bassett and Levi Sinden Lead Director: Sandra Adams Contact Details: gary.bassett@lond-amb.nhs.uk Why is this coming to the Trust 1.
+To advise the Trust Board about the activity Board? within the patient experiences department during 2010/11 2.
+To comply with the Local Authority Social Services and National Health Service Complaints (England) Regulations 2009 This paper has been previously presented to: □ Strategy Review and Planning Committee □ Senior Management Group □ Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust To receive assurance on the management and Board: governance arrangements of complaints and other patient experience activity within the LAS